AmineZemni/api/README.md

 2- Open your browser and go to: http://127.0.0.1:8000/docs

-3- Find the API and TY
+3- Find the API and Try it

 4- Click on Try it out → Enter values for value1 and value2 → Click Execute.